 Pianos are not only heavy and awkward but also fragile.
 Moving them safely is difficult, and drops can be disastrous for the piano and those moving it.
 As you weigh the cost of hiring professional piano movers, consider the risk of injury and the price of repairing or replacing a damaged piano.
 Hiring a professional could end up being both the safest and cheapest option.

-3. Take Measurements
+Take Piano Measurements

 Before you begin moving the piano, you need to measure the following: